ReuterJo/Weather-App/README.md

 # Weather-App

 A weather forecasting web application built using microservices architecture and integrated with an external API.
+Microservices deployed using Docker Compose.

 Video presentation of React frontend on [YouTube](https://www.youtube.com/watch?v=hFhwaRz3ofI).